Chapter 17.46

 2. Multifamily Projects.

 a.
-Including construction of apartments, townhouses, row houses or other forms of multifamily housing containing five to nine units; or
+Including construction of apartments, townhouses, row houses or other forms of multifamily housing proposing more than 12 units; or

 b.
 Alterations to the exterior facades of buildings (including but not limited to new or altered exterior electrical or mechanical systems such as pole-mounted or other light fixtures) excepting that ordinary (i.e., nonemergency) maintenance and repair activities may be granted a waiver of design review by the director.
 All work, even that qualifying for a waiver from the review process, must be conducted in accordance with applicable code requirements, including architectural design standards of Chapter 17.36 PTMC.

-1. All projects which include requests for departure pursuant to PTMC 17.46.080.
+1. All other commercial or mixed use projects and projects which include requests for departure pursuant to PTMC 17.46.080.

 C. Standards to Be Applied.
 Applications for design review shall be subject to the site design and architectural design standards of this title as follows: